 Midwestern Securities Lighthouse PortfoliosTM Midwestern Securities has created a discretionary model portfolio, "Midwestern Securities Lighthouse PortfoliosTM", that will be offered/the adviser offers to suitable clients.
 The Midwestern Securities Lighthouse Portfolio Program is a total return portfolio and will invest in, but not be limited to, stocks, bonds, money market, ETF, mutual funds, notes, SMAs, UITs, and REITs with active secondary markets and indexes.
 The IA Committee will have the latitude to build a total return portfolio utilizing whatever avenues they think accomplish the goals of the portfolio.
 There may be times when securities selected for purchase by the IA Committee will not be reflected in all accounts.
 There are various reasons why this could occur.
-The IA Committee will utilize trading software with drift features and minimum purchase amounts to assist in this review and trading process.
-The goal is for all accounts to have the same securities but given that issues can arise limiting some accounts from purchasing securities it is disclosed in this manner, so account holders are aware.
+The aspirational goal is for all accounts in each Lighthouse Portfolio to hold approximately the same securities but some variations in the specific securities held and the percentage allocated to some securities are likely to occur.

-The base portfolio is predominantly made up of stocks that capture growth potential, providing both income and capital gains appreciation potential.
-There are seventeen (17) variations of this model portfolio for advisors to recommend to their clients based on the clients' short-term liquidity and tax needs.
-The Base Portfolio has 5% invested in cash.
-Adjustments will be made to the cash and bonds investment to account for the client's specific liquidity and income needs.
-The portfolio variations are as follows:
+The base Lighthouse portfolio is predominantly made up of stocks that capture growth potential, providing both income and capital gains appreciation potential.
+There are eighteen (18) variations of this model portfolio for advisors to recommend to their clients based on the clients' short-term liquidity and tax needs.
+The Base Portfolio targets having approximately 5% invested in cash with the remaining 95% fully invested in equities.
+All other Lighthouse Portfolios have adjustments made to the cash and bonds investment to account for the client's specific liquidity and income needs.

-- Midwestern Securities Lighthouse PortfoliosTM Base Model - Midwestern Securities Lighthouse PortfoliosTM 90/10 Base/Fixed Income (Taxable/Tax-Advantaged) - Midwestern Securities Lighthouse PortfoliosTM 80/20 Base/Fixed Income (Taxable/Tax-Advantaged) - Midwestern Securities Lighthouse PortfoliosTM 70/30 Base/Fixed Income (Taxable/Tax-Advantaged) - Midwestern Securities Lighthouse PortfoliosTM Income Focus - Midwestern Securities Lighthouse PortfoliosTM Diversified Growth - Midwestern Securities Lighthouse PortfoliosTM Blend Base Model - Midwestern Securities Lighthouse PortfoliosTM Blend 90/10 Base/Fixed Income (Taxable/Tax-Advantaged) - Midwestern Securities Lighthouse PortfoliosTM Blend 80/20 Base/Fixed Income (Taxable/Tax-Advantaged) - Midwestern Securities Lighthouse PortfoliosTM Blend 70/30 Base/Fixed Income (Taxable/Tax-Advantaged) - Midwestern Securities Lighthouse PortfoliosTM 50/50 Base/Fixed Income (Taxable/Tax-Advantaged) - Midwestern Securities Lighthouse PortfoliosTM 80/20 Base/Diversified Growth - Midwestern Securities Lighthouse PortfoliosTM 50/50 Base/Diversified Growth - Midwestern Securities Lighthouse PortfoliosTM Blend 50/50 Base/Fixed Income (Taxable/Tax-Advantaged) - Midwestern Securities Beacon Portfolios Base Model - Midwestern Securities Beacon Portfolios 70/30 Base/Fixed Income Taxable - Midwestern Securities Beacon Portfolios 50/50 Base/Fixed Income Taxable
+- Midwestern Securities Lighthouse PortfoliosTM Base Model - Midwestern Securities Lighthouse PortfoliosTM 90/10 Base/Fixed Income (Taxable or Tax-Advantaged) - Midwestern Securities Lighthouse PortfoliosTM 80/20 Base/Fixed Income (Taxable or Tax-Advantaged) - Midwestern Securities Lighthouse PortfoliosTM 70/30 Base/Fixed Income (Taxable or Tax-Advantaged) - Midwestern Securities Lighthouse PortfoliosTM Income Focus - Midwestern Securities Lighthouse PortfoliosTM Diversified Growth - Midwestern Securities Lighthouse PortfoliosTM Blend Base Model - Midwestern Securities Lighthouse PortfoliosTM Blend 90/10 Base/Fixed Income (Taxable or Tax-Advantaged) - Midwestern Securities Lighthouse PortfoliosTM Blend 80/20 Base/Fixed Income (Taxable or Tax-Advantaged) - Midwestern Securities Lighthouse PortfoliosTM Blend 70/30 Base/Fixed Income (Taxable or Tax-Advantaged) - Midwestern Securities Lighthouse PortfoliosTM 50/50 Base/Fixed Income (Taxable Advantaged) - Midwestern Securities Lighthouse PortfoliosTM 50/50 Base/Fixed Income Blend (Tax Advantaged) - Midwestern Securities Lighthouse PortfoliosTM 80/20 Base/Diversified Growth - Midwestern Securities Lighthouse PortfoliosTM 50/50 Base/Diversified Growth - Midwestern Securities Lighthouse PortfoliosTM Blend 50/50 Base/Fixed Income (Taxable or Tax-Advantaged) - Midwestern Securities Beacon Portfolios Base Model - Midwestern Securities Beacon Portfolios 70/30 Base/Fixed Income Taxable - Midwestern Securities Beacon Portfolios 50/50 Base/Fixed Income Taxable - Part of Midwestern Securities' Lighthouse Portfolios